pjungwir/aggs_for_arrays/README.md

 The available functions are described below.
 In general, these functions accept arrays of any integer or floating-point type, namely `SMALLINT`, `INTEGER`, `BIGINT`, `REAL`, or `DOUBLE PRECISION` (aka `FLOAT`).
-The return value will either be the same type (e.g. for a mean) or an `INTEGER` type (e.g. for histogram bucket counts).
+The return value will either be the same type (e.g. for a minimum), a FLOAT (e.g. for a mean), or an `INTEGER` type (e.g. for histogram bucket counts).
 If a function can take any numeric type, its types are shown as `T`.